 Neither can you argue with a superb spot from which to view the Blue Angels airshow!
-We had arrived just in time for Fleet Week and the famous acrobatics of the Navy fighter jets:
+We had arrived just in time for Fleet Week and the acrobatics of the Navy fighter jets:

 For the rest of our time in Richardson Bay, we worked (we quickly discovered Sausalito’s lovely public library), did various chores, and caught up with lots of friends.
 The Bay Area was having a real heat wave while we were there, nothing at all like the kind of cool, October weather I remembered from my childhood.

 Then it was time to cross the Bay to the city itself, where we were going to attend the Cruising Club of America’s (CCA) Fall Meeting and dinner.

-We both had a great time at the dinner and in the days around it, seeing more old friends – including a childhood friend of mine whom I hadn’t seen in nearly 20 years! -, exploring the city, and taking walks along Crissy Field.
+We both had a good time at the dinner and in the days around it, seeing more old friends – including a childhood friend of mine whom I hadn’t seen in nearly 20 years! -, exploring the city, and taking walks along Crissy Field.

 We had originally arranged to sail CELESTE up the Napa River and haul her out for bottom painting there, but we decided to change our plans when the fires started.
 So instead, after the CCA event, we turned the bow west to sail back through the Golden Gate.
 This time the whole waterway was clear of traffic and we could enjoy the moment thoroughly, in full daylight with a light westerly breeze.